Fo3nix/DutchGroceryOptimizer/README.md

 Use insomnia API tool to generate code for scraping.
 Then use the code in the application.
 Insomnia will find the correct headers for the requests, and will identify any variables.

+Using mitmproxy you can intercept requests to a private API.
+1. Download mitmproxy on PC
+2. Start mitmproxy
+3. Set proxy on phone to PC IPv4:8080 address in wifi settings
+4. Open mitm.it in browser
+5. Install certificate on phone
+6. Open app on phone

+Some apps do proxy checking.
+https://github.com/shroudedcode/apk-mitm This link has a program which removes that.
+Friga or other patchers could maybe also be used to change the apk.

 ### Hoogvliet
 The Promotion objects also contain ExpireDate and StartDate.
 These are not used in the application, Possible use in the future?